Permafrost/TundraTN/README.md

     * `$errors` is the list of activity error logs of the given classes (if specified) that were found logged against the given bizdoc.

+* #### tundra.tn.document.schema:get

+  Returns the parsing schema associated with the given Trading Networks document.

+  * Inputs:
+    * `$bizdoc` is the Trading Networks document to retrieve the parsing schema from.
+Only the internal ID of the bizdoc must be specified, with the remainder of the `WmTN/wm.tn.rec:BizDocEnvelope` structure purely optional.

+  * Outputs:
+    * `$schema` is the fully-qualified name of the document reference (for XML) or flat file schema (for flat files) declared on the given bizdoc's document type.

+    * `$schema.type` specifies whether `$schema` is an XML document reference or flat file schema, and is a choice of one of the following values:
+      * `Flat File`
+      * `XML`

 ```java
 // Derives a new bizdoc from an existing bizdoc, optionally updating the sender and/or
 // receiver on the derivative.